About Florida passionfruit

 Ripe: Wrinkles while ripening.

-Open: Use a sharp knife to cut fruit in half lengthwise.
+Open: Use a sharp knife (serrated works best) to cut fruit in half across the middle.
 Scoop out the contents.
-Tips…

 Enjoy: Fresh scooped out of its shell or strain pulp and seeds through a strainer or cheesecloth for juice.
 Ideas and recipes…